Lungi066/rock-paper-scissors/README.md

 # rock-paper-scissors
-This is a simpple "Rock, Paper, Scissors" game.
+This is a simple "Rock, Paper, Scissors" game.